idris-lang/Idris2/docs/source/reference/operators.rst

    test = 1 - 3 - 10

-This program will raise a warning on the last line of module ``C`` because there are two conflicting fixities in scope, should we parse the expression as ``(1 - 3) - 10`` or as ``1 - (3 - 10)``?
+This program will raise a warning on the last line of module ``C`` because there are two conflicting fixities in scope.
+Should we parse the expression as ``(1 - 3) - 10`` or as ``1 - (3 - 10)``?
 In those cases, you can hide the extra fixity you do not wish to use by using ``%hide``: